-Plant delphiniums in humus-rich, well-drained, organic soils.
+Plant delphiniums in well-drained soil that has plenty of organic matter.
 While it's important to keep the plants consistently moist (they don't handle drought well), be sure that the soil has proper drainage.
 Standing water can lead to crown rot, which causes the whole base of the plant to rot, which will eventually lead to death.

 Ideally, delphiniums should be planted in full sun for the best blooms and sturdiest stems.
-In too much shade, especially in humid climates, foliage fungus issues can arise.
-Powdery mildew, botrytis, and leaf spot are all common problems that delphiniums deal with.
+In too much shade, especially in humid climates, fungus issues can arise on the foliage.
+Powdery mildew, botrytis, and leaf spot are all common problems that delphiniums struggle with.
 The best fungal control method is prevention, so make sure plants are in well-ventilated areas and full sun to keep foliage dry.
 If your plant needs any supplemental watering, make sure to do it at the base of the plant so the leaves stay dry.

 Because these plants are tall, they often need staking or support from neighboring plants.
 Once their blooms are finished, deadhead them, because you can usually get a small second bloom after.

 Delphinium grandiflorum 'Blue Butterfly' grows to only 14 inches tall and has deep blue flowers with a hint of purple.
 It tolerates heat better than other delphiniums, blooming through most of the summer.
 Zones 4-7

 Delphinium elatum 'King Arthur' is one of the Round Table Hybrids with 5- to 6-foot-tall flower spikes.
 It has reddish-purple flowers with a creamy white center, called a bee.
 Zones 3-7